"Since the beginning of our modern history we have been known to do anything for fun"

-220 years ago our country was discovered by the British.
+220 years ago this island continent was discovered by the British.

 Since that time we have grown from a penal colony and developed into a great commercial power and a SPORTING nation.
 We have built many beautiful CITIES and quaint country towns.
 Australians possess a great ability to enjoy themselves and few people have more fun than AUSSIES.